blizzy312/movie_looker/README.md

 # movie_looker

-It's a mobile application that uses TMDB API for movies search.
+It's a mobile application that uses TMDB API for movies discovery and search.

 ## Getting Started